Needle Drops

 Each track balances structured sequencing with abstract sound design, rooted in Moquillaza's work as a bassist and curator supporting new experimental artists in Lima.
 His single-take method captures live performance moments, highlighting the give-and-take between precise control and the synthesizer's own patterns.
 Mixed by Christian Mun and mastered by Simon Davey, with artwork by Aaron Julián, the vinyl edition arrives in a pressing of 300 copies.(LP)

-Peggy Lee & Cole Smith - FOREVER STORIES OF: MOVING PARTIES
+Peggy Lee & Cole Schmidt - FOREVER STORIES OF: MOVING PARTIES

 This album pairs Vancouver cellist Peggy Lee and guitarist Cole Schmidt in a project that grew from their collaborations in Echo Painting and SICK BOSS.
 After establishing regular duo practice sessions to develop material through improvisation, Lee and Schmidt expanded their musical partnership into this recording with guests including Wayne Horvitz, Frank Rosaly, and Sara Schoenbeck.
 The title reflects the album's conceptual framework—a musical gathering where conversations unfold across various sonic spaces.